 Wolfgang Kreis, an industrial clerk by training, was born on 18 March 1957.
 He joined Ed.
 Züblin AG as a commercial clerk in 1979.
-In 1987, he was elected to the works council and today is works council chairman for the Subdivision Karlsruhe and chairman of the works council at Ed.
+In 1987, he was elected to the works council and today is works council chairman for the subdivision Karlsruhe and chairman of the works council at Ed.
 Züblin AG.
-He has been vicechairman of the supervisory board of Ed.
+He has been vice chairman of the supervisory board of Ed.
 Züblin AG since 2002.
-He was appointed to the supervisory board of STRABAG SE by the STRABAG SE works council in November 2009 and has been chairman of the works council of STRABAG SE since October 2013.
+He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council on 1 October 2009 and has been chairman of the works council of STRABAG SE since October 2013.
 He also deals with the issue of occupational health and safety at the company.

-Gerhard Springer Delegated by the works council
+Gerhard Springer Delegated by the works council (until 13 October 2014)

 Gerhard Springer was born on 26 March 1952.
 He trained as construction foreman and attended the "social academy" of the Austrian Chamber of Labour before joining the STRABAG Group in 1977.
 From 1977 to 1983, he worked as construction foreman, deputy foreman and employee representative.
 He has been a full-time employee representative since April 1983.
-Gerhard Springer was appointed to the supervisory board of STRABAG SE as an employee representative and has been a member of the supervisory board of STRABAG SE since 1995.
+Gerhard Springer was appointed to the Supervisory Board of STRABAG SE as an employee representative and was a member of the Supervisory Board of STRABAG SE from 1995-2014.